boytchev/suica/docs/user-guide.md

 [Online JPG Tools](https://onlinejpgtools.com/convert-jpg-to-data-uri),
 [webSemantics](https://websemantics.uk/tools/image-to-data-uri-converter/),
 [Base64 Image](https://www.base64-image.de/) and others.

+### Tester

+A rudimentery tester for Suica is availble [here](../test/test.html).
+It runs predefined test cases and compares the produced images.
+It reports the percentage of colour match and the number of mismatch pixels.

 ### Questions and answers
 - [How to change the attribute of an object created in HTML?](#how-to-change-the-attribute-of-an-object-created-in-html)